FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiPID.md

                               DriveConstants.kDistanceI,
                               DriveConstants.kDistanceD),

-            // This should return the measurement
+            // This returns the measurement from the encoders drive::getAverageDistanceMeters,
-            drive::getAverageDistanceMeters,

             // This should return the setpoint (can also be a constant)